Trinidad and Tobago: Ethnic groups

-The bulk of the rest of the population are those who identify as being of mixed heritage.
-There are also small but significant minorities of people of Indigenous, European, Portuguese, Latino-Hispanic, Chinese, and Arab descent.
+The bulk of the rest of the population are those who identify as being of mixed heritage which equates to 30% of the population.
+There are also small but significant minorities of people of Indigenous, Portuguese, other European, Latin American, Chinese, and Arab descent.

 Arima in Trinidad is a noted centre of First Peoples' culture, including as the headquarters of the Carib Queen and the location of the Santa Rosa First Peoples Community.